1939 Imperial Airways Short Empire ditching

 On 21 January 1939, the Imperial Airways Short Empire flying boat Cavalier, en route from New York City to Bermuda, lost power to its engines and ditched in heavy seas approximately 285 miles (459 km) southeast of New York.
-She subsequently sank with the loss of three lives.
-Ten hours later, ten survivors were picked up by the tanker Esso Baytown.
+It subsequently sank, resulting in the death of 3 passengers out of 13 passengers and crew.
+Ten hours later, the survivors were picked up by the tanker Esso Baytown.

 Aircraft

 Cavalier was a Short Empire flying boat with the registration G-ADUU that had been launched on 21 November 1936 and delivered to Imperial Airways.

 In 1937, Imperial Airways and Pan American World Airways had opened up a London-New York-Bermuda flying-boat passenger service.
 Imperial Airways used Cavalier on the route.
-Shipped by sea to Bermuda, she operated on the route for the first time on a survey flight on 25 May 1937.
+Shipped by sea to Bermuda, it operated on the route for the first time on a survey flight on 25 May 1937.

 Accident

-On the day of the incident, Cavalier left Port Washington on Long Island, New York, at 10:38 bound for Bermuda.
+On the day of the incident, Cavalier left the Port Washington Seaplane Airport in Port Washington, on Long Island, New York, at 10:38 bound for Bermuda.
 At 12:23 p.m. the flying boat sent the message Running into bad weather.
 May have to earth, which referred to earthing the aerial; this was followed by another message at 12:27 Still in bad weather.
 Severe Static.
 Port Washington tried to call the Cavalier for the next 15 minutes but did not get a reply.
 At 12:57 Cavalier broadcast an SOS message followed at 12:59 by All engines failing through ice.
 Altitude 1,500 ft [457 m].
 Forced landing in a few minutes.
-Another message eight minutes later said she was still flying but on two engines; four minutes after that came a series of messages to say that she had had to come down in the sea.
+Another message eight minutes later said it was still flying but on two engines; four minutes after that came a series of messages to say that it had had to come down in the sea.
 The last message, at 13:13, was the single word Sinking.